BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Now that you know what attraction marketing is and is not, let’s look at why you should include attraction marketing in your marketing plans.

-Prospective customers are becoming aware of wants and needs and investigating solutions through online and offline resources and their personal networks.
+Prospective customers learn about problems and solutions and investigate their choices through online and offline resources and personal networks.

-Additionally, ad-blocking technology and ad-free video streaming services enable consumers to avoid intrusive marketing tactics.
+Ad-blocking technology and other ad avoidance services enable consumers to evade intrusive marketing tactics.

-• Lowering customer acquisition costs (CAC) and increasing customer lifetime values (LTV) by supporting a full funnel marketing strategy.
-When your customers become repeat customers and brand advocates, you gain more new customers and revenue at a lower cost.
+1. Lowering customer acquisition costs (CAC) and increasing customer lifetime values (LTV) by supporting a full-funnel marketing strategy.

 Content that generates positive emotions like relief at having found the answer to a question, a sense that a company “gets us,” or happiness because a brand’s content made us smile, creates positive experiences that make consumers more likely to remember your brand fondly.